/ Oct 5

 Sun Salutation for Beginners: A Step-by-Step Guide

-Here, you will find a step-by-step guide with modifications to help you adapt this practice to your body.
-Remember to find a range of motion that is suitable for you.
+Here, you’ll find a step-by-step guide with modifications to help you adapt this practice to your body and, hopefully, your daily routine.
+So, take a deep breath, and let’s start!

 What are Sun Salutations?

-The benefits of sun salutation are closely aligned with the breathwork done during the sequence.
-The amount of breaths you take in each pose determines the speed of the sequence.
+You see, the amount of breaths you take in each pose determines the speed of the sequence.
+It’s also important to breathe deeply and completely with each inhale and exhale.

 Benefits of Sun Salutation for Beginners